mtahat/QA-assessment/README.md

 this application has been develop for interview purposes.

 >**Install & Run Application**
-- [ ] **Task 1**: Please use Gradle to build the project dependencies, after you clone the project, fill out the required dependencies listed in the build.gralde file, feel free to use any gradle/java plugins. you can use your own build.gradle file as well.
+- [ ] **Task 1**: Please use Gradle to build the project dependencies, after you clone the project, fill out the required dependencies listed in the build.gralde file, feel free to use any gradle/java plugins. you can use your own build.gradle file as well. hint: use the right version for each library from maven repo https://mvnrepository.com. if needed, modify the code to make it work with the latests Library for each depedency. use "implementation and testImplementation for dependencies.

 follow these stesps: (Eclipe)
  - from eclipse main menu go to File > import